Card Shuffler

 (Caution: Do not overtighten!
 Loosen screw a little if gears bind)

-(Rotate the pads so the flat ends are opposite each other before installing the large gear)
+• You'll want to try and rotate the pads so the flat ends are opposite each other before installing the large gear.

 -------